johnalison/obsidian-notes/Journal/6 September 2024 Friday.md

 - What about trig weights?
 	- Added trig weights to output file
 - Need to propagate the btagging weights...
 Done
-- Added CI for analyzing the synthetic datasets
+- Added CI for analyzing the synthetic datasets...
+Need to fix
-- Making signal synthetic datasets on  **cmslpc304**
+- Making signal synthetic datasets on  **cmslpc304**... ran in **82m15.656s**

 # Hoops